lewiseman/lewiseman/README.md

 - 👋 Hi, I’m @lewiseman
-- 👀 I’m interested in ... python
+- 👀 I’m interested in ... python and dart
-- 🌱 I’m currently learning ... js
+- 🌱 I’m currently learning ... flutter
-- 💞️ I’m looking to collaborate on ... any new AND BIGINNER projects
+- 💞️ I’m looking to collaborate on ... any new and exciting projects
 - 📫 How to reach me ...

 <!---